ebaauw/homebridge-hue/README.md

 ### Prerequisites
 You need a Philips Hue bridge ~~or deCONZ gateway~~ to connect Homebridge Hue to your ZigBee lights, switches, and sensors.
-I recommend using the latest Hue bridge firmware, with API v1.59.0 (v2 bridge) or v1.16.0 (v1 bridge) or higher~~, and the latest deCONZ beta, v2.9.0 or higher~~.
+I recommend using the latest Hue bridge firmware, with API v1.59.0 (v2 bridge) or v1.16.0 (v1 bridge) or higher, ~~and the latest deCONZ beta, v2.9.0 or higher~~.

 You need a server to run Homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberry Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.